storjdashboard/storjdashboard-internal-docker/README.md

 ## Installation

 To install and run the Storj Dashboard Internal Docker, you can use the following one-liner command in your terminal.
-This command uses `curl` to fetch the script from the repository and pipes it directly to `bash` for execution.
+This command uses `wget` to fetch the script from the repository and pipes it directly to `bash` for execution.

 ### Command